pschool-in/curriculum/content/grammar/adjectivie/adjective-passage-activities.md

 True

 ```
-Describing word is called an adjective.
+Describing words are called adjective.
 Adjectives describe nouns or pronouns.
 Names of the colors are used as adjectives.
 ```